-Easy Smart Configuration Utility is the management software for the TP-Link Easy Smart Switches.
-The utility allows operators to centrally manage entire networks of the Easy Smart Switches, which include TL-SG105E/TL-SG108E/TL-SG108PE/TL-SG1016DE/TL-SG1024DE/TL-SG1016PE.
-Among of them, TL-SG105E V1.0 and TL-SG108E V1.0 can only be configured with Easy Smart Configuration Utility while others can also be managed on their Web-Management page.
-Throughout this guide, we will take TL-SG105E V3.0 for example.
+Easy Smart Configuration Utility is the management software for the TP-LINK Easy Smart Switches.
+The utility allows operators to centrally manage entire networks of the Easy Smart Switches, such as TL-SG1016DE/TL-SG1024DE.
+We will take TL-SG1024DE for example throughout this Guide.